 Is it so that no Buddha other than Amituofo created a Pure Land for us?
 All Pure Lands were created by all Buddhas for unenlightened sentient beings.

 Is it so that the 18th and 19th vows operate mutually exclusively?
-No, they can operate together.
+No, they can operate together with overlapping principles.

 Is it so that Amituofo attained Buddhahood mainly for those who practise according to the 18th vow?
 No, as he has perfect compassion for all beings, he receives beings of all spiritual roots via the 19th and 20th vows too, which are more for those of the higher and medium spiritual roots (while the 18th vow is applicable to all, including those of lower roots).

-Conclusion: There is false dichotomy that when one has mixed practices, one will not have the main practice of Nianfo.
-While it is good to ensure the main practice is done well, to focus only on it inhibits others from practising further to attain higher grades of birth in Pure Land.
+Conclusion: There is false dichotomy that when one has Mixed Practices, one will not have the Main Practice of Nianfo.
+While it is good to ensure the Main Practice is done well, to insist on focusing only on it discourages others from practising further to attain higher grades of birth in Pure Land.

-Not that Nianfo by itself is not enough to reach Pure Land, but the natural and diligent creating of more merits from other mixed practices in everyday life also help to lessen suffering for many others, and to lessen personal obstacles on the deathbed.
-Insisting all to enter Pure Land only by the 18th vow forcibly simplifies Pure Land practice for the more sophisticated, who already practise more than the main practice and do not wish to give up their mixed practices.
+Not that Nianfo (with the Three Provisions) by itself is not enough to reach Pure Land, but the natural and diligent creating of more merits from other Mixed Practices in everyday life also help to lessen suffering for many others, and to lessen personal obstacles on the deathbed.
+Insisting all to enter Pure Land only by the 18th vow forcibly simplifies Pure Land practice for the more sophisticated, who already practise more than the Main Practice and do not wish to give up their Mixed Practices.

 Is Great Master Shandao The Only Pure Land Patriarch?